Kaiqgs/Algos-n-Code/FiniteAutomata/README.md

 # Finite State Machine and Automata

-A  windows forms .NET implementation of a Finite State Machine and Finite State Automata, both used to recognize patterns within data.
+A  windows forms .NET implementation of a Finite State Machine and Finite State Automata, used to recognize patterns within data.

 ## Getting Started